Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Human Interest makes it easy to manage employee contributions with a user-friendly dashboard.
 Source: Human Interest

 A retirement plan provider should offer a lot of helpful features and functionality at a reasonable price point for you to truly get the most bang for your buck.
 Human Interest checks those boxes, too.
-For example, take its concierge-style approach to setting up your employee retirement plans.
+For example, if you opt for their top-tier plan, they provide a concierge-style approach to setting up your employee retirement plans.
 You’ll work with a team of specialists to create custom plans that meet your business’s specific needs.

 Human Interest can also act as your plan administrator, offers payroll integration and contribution processing, provides all required disclosures and allows employees to take loans from their retirement accounts.
-We also like how Human Interest empowers employees with access to mobile enrollment, Morningstar Snapshot Reports and online retirement and investment calculators.
+We also like how Human Interest empowers employees with access to mobile enrollment, built-in investment advice, and online retirement and investment calculators.
 Price alone doesn’t make a retirement plan company affordable.
 It’s the services you get for that price that matters most.
 Human Interest delivers on both fronts, which is why we selected it as the best employee retirement plan provider for affordability.

 FYIDid you know

 When determining the best employee retirement plans, we paid close attention to what employees may pay in investment fees.
 This is a critical factor to consider when choosing a plan sponsor.
 The higher the fees, the less money goes to your employees and their retirement.
-At .06 percent, Human Interest fees are well below the industry average.
+At 0.06 percent per month, Human Interest’s fees remain well below the industry average.

 Human Interest retirement plan management